forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 You can leave this tab open and return to the editor in the CMS and make changes.
 Any time you click the _preview button_ the preview will updated with any new content changes you've made.
 {{% /tip %}}

 Next, set the post as published so that it will be included when the site is deployed.
 Click the "..." icon, and click _Set as Published_.
-You'll see the _Save Draft_ button now says _Published_.
+You'll see the _Save Draft_ button now says _Publish_.

 Click the _Publish_ button to save your changes to back to your repository.